tatoslover/Module5Lab/README.md

 ---

-## Exercise 3: Calculator Frontend Interface
+## Exercise 3: Calculator Portfolio Interface

 **Exercise Question:** Extend your calculator.html so that it allows the user to access all 4 server-side calculator routes from Exercise 2 (Add, Multiply, Divide, Subtract) via a basic front-end calculator interface.